kairosity/mp3-snapathon/README.md

 ### Colourblind Users

-- During the design process I selectes colours and contrasts that would look well for colourblind users.
+- During the design process I selected colours and contrasts that would look well for colourblind users.
-- The choice of yellow and dark grey was with an eye to its excellent contrast and how easily viewable it is by the greatest range of users.
+- The choice of yellow and dark grey was with an eye to their excellent contrast and how easily viewable they are by the greatest range of users.
 - I ensured that none of the application's functionality is dependent on a user being able to correctly discern between colours.
 - Colours are used to enhance the experience for normally sighted users, such as "Delete" buttons being red, however they also have "delete" written on them, or they employ the use of icons that clearly illustrate their purpose.